Interdisciplinary 301: Topics in Secondary Mathematics

 Final Project

 The final project will be the preparation of review materials for a topic not addressed in 301 class.
 Topics will be selected from the topic list for the New York State Mathematics CST.
 Review materials will include an original summary of the topic (with justifications of all methods) with references for more information.
 Furthermore, there will be a selection of non-trivial problems on the topic with solutions.
-The final project is due on the last day of class, May 1.
+The final project is due on the last day of class.

 Connections